codeforamerica/ohana-api/INSTALL.md

 ### Set up the environment variables & customizable settings

 Inside the `config` folder, you will find a file named `application.example.yml`.
-Copy its contents to a new file called `application.yml` and read through the instructions carefully.
+Copy its contents to a new file called `application.yml`.

 Inside the `config` folder, you will also find a file called `settings.yml`.
-In that file, there are 4 variables you can customize.
+In that file, there are various settings you can customize.
 They are already properly configured for San Mateo County data, but if you wish to make changes, please read through the instructions in that file carefully.